Last Updated: [last-modified]

-No matter if it’s private communication or business, our emails contain practically all the information there is to know about us.
+No matter if it’s private communication or business, your emails contain practically all the information there is to know about you.

-From our emails, one can learn about our work, our relationships, our vacations, and our medical problems.
-Someone in control of our email account could impersonate us and scam our friends and business partners, as well as reset passwords to any account linked to the email address.
+From your emails, anyone can learn about your work, our relationships, our vacations, and our medical problems.
+Someone in control of your email account could impersonate you and scam your friends and business partners, as well as reset passwords to any account linked to the email address.

 Email security is of high importance, and while perfect anonymity and security might seem unachievable, it is rather easy to secure your account against some of the most equipped adversaries — and without too much cost.